cmu-sei/foundry-docs/docs/cubespace-instructor/5-ins-museum.md

     openssl genrsa -out private/intermediate.cakey.pem 4096
     ```

 13. Create the intermediate certificate signing request (CSR).
 When you run this command you will need to answer a few questions. *Leave the challenge password blank when prompted!* This can cause problems later if the password is not left blank.
+Complete the `commonName` field.
+This can also cause problems later if not completed.

     ```
     openssl req -new -sha256 -config openssl.cnf -key private/intermediate.cakey.pem -out csr/intermediate.csr.pem